paulkarpenko/us-code-ui/uscode/title-30-mineral-lands-and-mining/chapter-031-marine-mineral-resources-research.md

 (4) promote the efficient identification, assessment, exploration, and management of marine mineral resources in an environmentally sound manner.

-**(e) Allocation of funds** In distributing funds to the centers designated under subsection (a) of this section, the Secretary shall, to the extent practicable, allocate an equal amount to each center.
+**(e) Allocation of funds** In distributing funds to the centers designated under subsection (a), the Secretary shall, to the extent practicable, allocate an equal amount to each center.

 **(f) Limitations**